The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 poverty and simultaneously impose itself as a great power.
 The absolute poverty

-rate in China
+rate in China 5 a

 day thanks to globalization.
 This development is very positive for the